 We trust you’ll take care of your home – but in the event you don’t?

 Prior to signing an Agreement with Unison, we typically require a home inspection.
 While many inspections don’t reveal anything new (maybe a lost sock?), they sometimes uncover defects or conditions that can affect the property value if not addressed.
 For example, an inspection might reveal significant rot in the framing under the home’s main living area.
 An issue like this may worsen over time, thus negatively impacting the property’s future value and desirability.

 If a significant issue(s) is found during the inspection, Unison may make note of it in a Deferred Maintenance Addendum.
 Ideally, the homeowner will arrange for the necessary repairs to be made.
 However, if the homeowner doesn’t, Unison reserves the right to treat the issue as a Deferred Maintenance Adjustment scenario in the future.
 Note: You will always be notified if this Addendum is part of your original Agreement.

 Special termination (AKA buy out)

-Beginning three years after your Agreement with Unison, you can choose to terminate your relationship with Unison.
-An appraisal will take place, and you'll be responsible for the initial amount given to you by Unison, as well as the Investor Percentage (our share of the appreciation) of the Special Termination Price that's determined by that appraisal.
+Beginning five years after your Agreement with Unison, you can choose to terminate your relationship with Unison.
+An appraisal will take place, and you'll be responsible for the initial amount given to you by Unison, as well as the Investor Percentage (our share of the change in value) of the Special Termination Price that's determined by that appraisal.
 Unison does not share in any downside in the case of a special termination, meaning that you'll pay, at minimum, the amount provided to you by Unison.

 Our consumer contract set